aeternity/protocol/contracts/sophia.md

   `Contract.address` (concatenated as byte arrays), for the other three operations the [signature](#delegation-signature) should be over `owner address` + `name_hash` + `Contract.address` using the private key of the `owner` account for signing.

+  For `AENS.update` if the optional parameters are set to `None` that parameter will not be updated, for example if `None` is passed as `expiry` the expiry block of the name is not changed.

 #### Events